DISHDevEx/leto/reduction/README.md

 b)Enter Git branch name: "Enter desired branch name" #This entry is optional and default branch value is 'main'

-c)Select reduction module name: "Select respective reduction module name" #Reduction module name selection is required
+c)Enter reduction module name: "Enter respective reduction module name" #Reduction module name entry is required

 4.The workflow will do the following steps in the EC2,